ryanjyost/react-simple-storage/README.md

           onChange={e => this.setState({ text: e.target.value })}
         />

-        // removes only localStorage items related to the ParentComponent
+        // removes only storage items related to the ParentComponent
         <button onClick={() => clearStorage("ParentComponent")}>
-          Clear localStorage for ParentComponent
+          Clear storage for ParentComponent
         </button>

-         // removes all items from localStorage
+         // removes all items from storage
         <button onClick={() => clearStorage()}>
-          Clear all localStorage
+          Clear all storage
         </button>

       </div>